polkadot-developers/substrate-developer-hub.github.io/CONTRIBUTING.md

 At a very high-level, a tutorial is essentially a large how-to, composed of various smaller how-tos.
 Tutorials are great when you want to give the user a hand-held experience of working through a task, especially if this task is considered a little more complicated and might involve working with various areas of a product.
-On the other hand, a how to should describe the steps on how to work through a minor task that should only involve a single area of a product.
+On the other hand, a how-to should describe the steps on how to work through a minor task that should only involve a single area of a product.

 Consider the following when you think that you might need to create a tutorial: